 MS Dietetic Internship

 The Combined Dietetic Internship and Master of Science Program at The Ohio State University offers a combined master’s degree and dietetic internship program for dietetics students who have graduated from an accredited didactic program in dietetics.
-This program accepts eight (8) interns annually into two concentration areas: Medical Nutrition Therapy across the Continuum and Sports Nutrition.
+This program is no longer accepting applications as we have transitioned to the Master of Dietetics and Nutrition degree.

 The mission of The Ohio State University Combined Dietetic Internship and Master’s Degree program is to educate dietitians for high-quality entry level practice and advancement to positions of leadership and influence.
 Our graduates are prepared to think critically and engage in ethical decision making, provide leadership for nutrition services, practice and manage in a variety of environments, function as active multidisciplinary team members and continue professional development throughout life.